NATURAL ELECTRIC FIELDS AND ELECTROCULTURE

 growth and disease resistance of plants.
 There

-simulated by various means usually with positive results.
-The
+by various means usually with positive results.
+The electroculture

-electroculture links at the end of this article describe various
+links at the end of this article describe various experiments that have

 A NEW THEORY

-and other plants growing in arid conditions is to prevent them from
+cactus and other plants growing in arid conditions is to prevent

-being eaten by animals I question this explanation.
-I think
+them from being eaten by animals I question this explanation.

-there is a real possibility that all plants conduct these tiny currents of
+I think there is a real possibility that all plants conduct these tiny currents

-electricity into the air.
-In moist conditions the evaporation of water
+of electricity into the air.
+In moist conditions the evaporation of

-from the leaves of these plants may act as a method to connect these plants
+water from the leaves of these plants may act as a method to connect these

-to the atmospheric fields.
-Indeed one method of measuring these fields
+plants to the atmospheric fields.
+Indeed one method of measuring these

 In the case of cactus plants I think it is reasonable to suspect